jawah/urllib3.future/README.md

 Here are some of the reasons (not exhaustive) we choose to work this way:

-> A) Some major companies may not be able to touch the production code but can "change/swap" dependencies.
+> **A)** Some major companies may not be able to modify production code but can change/swap dependencies.
+>

-> B) urllib3-future main purpose is to fuel Niquests, which is itself a drop-in replacement of Requests.
+> **B)** urllib3-future's main purpose is to fuel Niquests, which is itself a drop-in replacement for Requests.
-  And there's more than 100 packages commonly used that plug into Requests, but the code (of the packages) invoke urllib3 So...
-We cannot fork those 100+ projects to patch urllib3 usage, it is impossible at the moment, given our means.
+> More than 100 commonly used packages plug into Requests, but their code invokes urllib3 directly.
+> We cannot fork those 100+ projects to patch urllib3 usage - it's impossible given our means.
-  Requests trapped us, and there should be a way to escape the nonsense "migrate" to another http client that reinvent basic things and interactions.
+> Requests trapped us, and there should be a way to escape the "migrate to another HTTP client" cycle
+> that reinvents basic functionality.
+>

-> C) We don't have to reinvent the wheel.
+> **C)** We don't have to reinvent the wheel.
+>

-> D) Some of our partners started noticing that HTTP/1 started to be disabled by some webservices in favor of HTTP/2+ So, this fork can unblock them at (almost) zero cost.
+> **D)** Some of our partners noticed that HTTP/1 is being disabled by some web services in favor of HTTP/2+.
+> This fork can unblock them at almost zero cost.

 - **OK... then what do I gain from this?**